UKEIAM/docker-bwHealthCloud/README.md

 docker build -t bwhc-frontend -f Frontend.Dockerfile --build-arg BWHC_BASE_DIR=/opt/application .
 ```

+## Run the images

+Both images can be started like any other docker image.
+Make sure you provide required docker volumes to keep data after service recreation.

+The backend image uses two volumes relative to `$BWHC_BASE_DIR` provided at build time: `$BWHC_BASE_DIR/data` and `$BWHC_BASE_DIR/hgnc_data`.

 ## Using Docker Compose

 This project provides support for Docker Compose.
 So it is possible to build and run frontend and backend using Docker compose.

+## Limitations and final notes

+The image for bwHealthCloud Frontend starts as expected, using configured build arguments and environment variables at build time.
+Since frontends access to the backend is configured at build time, it is not required to provide environment variables at runtime.

+The bwHealthCloud Backend image starts using start command provided in release package.
+I have not tested if there are any issues running the backend in addition to login.